Skip to content

 Ramin Beheshti, MD

-Former PGY-3 resident Dr. Ramin Beheshti and PGY-3 resident Dr. Bryan Cusack have started a program called “A Shot To Live,” which aims to better prepare school staff to manage and treat anaphylaxis in school settings through in-person training simulations.
+Former PGY-3 resident Dr. Ramin Beheshti and former PGY-3 resident Dr. Bryan Cusack have started a program called “A Shot To Live,” which aims to better prepare school staff to manage and treat anaphylaxis in school settings through in-person training simulations.
 Children often suffer from anaphylactic reactions at school.
 In 2014, the Pennsylvania Legislature passed Act 195, which allows trained individuals to administer unassigned epinephrine (UE) in an emergency and for schools to store epinephrine auto injectors.
 A Shot To Live was created to better ensure early recognition, and timely/safe epinephrine administration in school related anaphylaxis.

 The Penn State Pediatrics department has provided $2,000 of travel grant money to support Ramin and Brian’s oral platform presentation on this important initiative at the AAP National Conference in Anaheim, CA in October 2022.